xjb714/xjb/README.md

 # xjb
 xjb : a fast float to string algorithm.

+This code is still being updated continuously, so it may not be the final version.
+Later, I will write documentation to explain in detail the function of each line of code and the proof process.

 (1)float/double to decimal algorithm
 &emsp;&emsp;   xjb32 : for float (IEEE754-binary32) ; `xjb32_i.cpp`;  <!-- https://godbolt.org/z/eT57sW9q1   -->